 6. You should continue to monitor your request form in the Youth Program and Volunteer Registration System.
 (Your request will be reviewed in the Youth Program and Volunteer Registration System by the Administrative Host, the College/Unit Designee, and the Office of the Senior Vice President and Provost, as required.)

 7. Upon notification of final approval of the request to host in the Youth Program and Volunteer Registration System, the Individual Host and Administrative host jointly issue the Letter of Invitation (PDF, 180KB; DOC, 15KB) and can now host the visiting scholar at Iowa State upon completion of International Students and Scholars support and visa authorization, if applicable.
 Please review the responsibilities of the Individual Host and related requirements and procedures found in the Guidelines/FAQ (PDF, 342KB).

 At this time, the final steps will be taken by others, including the proposed visiting scholar:

 a.
 Background check.
 The Office of Risk Management will initiate the background check.
 Note that approval for the visit is contingent upon a successful background check.

 b.
 Visiting Scholar Agreement form.
-The visiting scholar will be notified and referred to the Youth Program and Volunteer Registration System to agree to the terms and electronically sign the Visiting Scholar Agreement form.
+The visiting scholar will be notified and referred to the Youth Program and Volunteer Registration System to agree to the terms and electronically sign the Visiting Scholar Agreement form (PDF, 136KB).
 The visiting scholar will consent to University policy and all requirements of visiting scholars when signing this Agreement and this step must be completed prior to the commencement of the visit.

 Administrative Fee and Additional Requirements/Information